sanger/mixtio/README.md

 config.stub_ldap = true
 ~~~

+In Rails console:
+`team = Team.create(name: "Team Name")`
+`user = User.create(username: "Username", team_id: team.id)`

-Run `bundle install`, then `rails server` and navigate to http://localhost:3000
+then `rails server` and navigate to http://localhost:3000

+Log in with your chosen username and no password.